Awaken the ‘Funny’ & Your Sacred Mischief

-So what does a Lightfulness Training look like?
+So what does a Training look like?

 “Taking humor seriously enables people to not take themselves too seriously”